Visa Inc.: History

 However, Bank of America retained the right to directly license BankAmericard to banks outside the United States and continued to issue and support such licenses.
 By 1972, licenses had been granted in 15 countries.
 The international licensees soon encountered a variety of problems with their licensing programs, and they hired Hock as a consultant to help them restructure their relationship with BofA as he had done for the domestic licensees.
 As a result, in 1974, the International Bankcard Company (IBANCO), a multinational member corporation, was founded in order to manage the international BankAmericard program.

 In 1976, the directors of IBANCO determined that bringing the various international networks together into a single network with a single name internationally would be in the best interests of the corporation; however, in many countries, there was still great reluctance to issue a card associated with Bank of America, even though the association was entirely nominal in nature.
 For this reason, in 1976, BankAmericard, Barclaycard, Carte Bleue, Chargex, Sumitomo Card, and all other licensees united under the new name, "Visa", which retained the distinctive blue, white and gold flag.
 NBI became Visa USA and IBANCO became Visa International.

 The term Visa was conceived by the company's founder, Dee Hock.
 He believed that the word was instantly recognizable in many languages in many countries and that it also denoted universal acceptance.

 The announcement of the transition came on December 16, 1976, with VISA cards to replace expiring BankAmericard cards starting on March 1, 1977 (initially with both the BankAmericard name and the VISA name on the same card), and the various Bank of America issued cards worldwide being phased out by the end of October 1979.

 In October 2007, Bank of America announced it was resurrecting the BankAmericard brand name as the "BankAmericard Rewards Visa".

-Following the 2022 Russian invasion of Ukraine, in March 2022, Visa announced that it would suspend all business operations in Russia.
+In March 2022, following the Russian invasion of Ukraine, Visa announced that it would suspend all business operations in Russia.